 The increasing need for network services

-Technology services providers, like HCL, are another option.
+Technology services providers, like HCLTech, are another option.
 They work with emerging technology and work out the kinks before implementing or deploying customer hardware/software.
 Also, they are vendor agnostic and therefore choose solutions that best meet the customer needs rather than the one that matches their business plan.
 They also provide expertise across both hardware and software and can offer help in this emerging market.

 In conclusion, 5G technology is driving the development of the next phase of network transformation.
 TSPs want to take advantage of this nascent technology but lack the necessary expertise.
 By teaming up with the right provider that provides systems integration, managed services, and automation capabilities, TSPs can leverage the emerging technology and deliver leading-edge network services to their customers.